MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

 ## Explore the Azure Portal

-- Open the Rest Endpoint and find values `azure-username` and `azure-password`.
+- Open the Rest Endpoint and find values `azure-user-name` and `azure-pwd`.

 - Open a new browser tab, go to the [Azure Portal (https://portal.azure.com)](https://portal.azure.com) and log in using these credentials.